Sepehr79/Hibernate_Course/readme.md

 ![hibernate logo](pictures/Hibernate_logo_a.png)

 ## Hibernate course
-In this repository i try to learn hibernate
+In this repository I try to learn hibernate

 ### Topics
 * Simple crud